i2000s/Archive/README.md

-This repo is used to store my bibliography library file to monitor my readings.
+This repo is used to store my bibliography library file to monitor my readings and citations.